Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Robust Wald-type tests based on the MDPDE

-Let us now consider the problem of testing a single parameter component, against a one-sided alternative, i.e., testing the hypothesis
+Let us now consider the problem of testing a single parameter component against a one-sided alternative, i.e., testing the hypothesis

 where $\beta_k$ is the $k$-th component of regression parameter $\bm{\beta}$ in our NLR model \eqref{nlr}.
-Under the both sided alternative $H_1^*: \beta_k \neq \beta_k^0$, the general MDPDE based Wald-type test statistics can be obtained from discussion of the previous subsection, which asymptotically follow $\chi^2_1$.
-However, for testing the one-sided alternative in \eqref{osalt}, since we are dealing with a scalar parameter, we can use the test statistics
+Under the both-sided alternative $H_1^*: \beta_k \neq \beta_k^0$, the general MDPDE-based Wald-type test statistics can be obtained from the discussion of the previous subsection, which asymptotically follow $\chi^2_1$.
+However, for testing the one-sided alternative in \eqref{osalt}, since we are dealing with a scalar parameter, we can use the test statistic